jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-11.md

 for the sum of the given progression.
 So that taking only one term of the progression, namely ³⁄₁₀, the error would be ⅒.

-And taking two terms, ³⁄₁₀+³⁄₁₀₀=³³⁄₁₀₀, there would still be wanting ¹⁄₁₀₀ to make the sura, which we have seen is ⁴⁄₃.
+And taking two terms, ³⁄₁₀ + ³⁄₁₀₀ = ³³⁄₁₀₀, there would
+still be wanting ¹⁄₁₀₀ to make the sura, which we have seen is ⁴⁄₃.

-**524.** Let there now be given the infinite progression,
+<span class="art">524</span> Let there now be given the infinite progression,

 $$9+\frac{9}{10}+\frac{9}{100}+\frac{9}{1000}+\frac{9}{10000}+\textrm{etc.}$$